 Despite the growing involvement of non-governmental organisations and other small enterprise training agencies in Mumbai, their training initiatives have had little to no effect on the intended beneficiaries' mindset changes and acquisition of entrepreneurial skills.
-As there is not yet enough empirical data to support them, the reasons for the same have not been investigated.
+As there is not yet enough empirical data to support them the reasons for the same Copyright to IJARSCT www.ijarsct.co.in have not been investigated.
 Self Help Group entrepreneurs were given entrepreneurship training, and it was anticipated that this would have a considerable impact on their behaviour.